 Last, but certainly not least, we have Peaceful Phlegmatics, the “Natural-Born Peacemakers.”
 Personally, Phlegmatics are some of my favorite people – especially since my husband is one of them!
 When I’m freaking out about one of those bazillion things in life that goes wrong, Phlegmatics are the ones who can peel me off the ceiling and help me calm down.
 I’m still not sure how they do it, but with their calming presence, calming voice, and relaxed body language, they simply exude peace.

-Phlegmatics are content with life and their place in it and are quite possibly the most patient people on the planet.
+Phlegmatics are content with life and their place in it and are quite possibly the most patient people on the planet (just like the Golden Retriever!).
 One of my best friends and her now husband, another of my good friends, dated long distance for two years and were engaged – also long distance – for another year before finally getting married and moving to the same state.
 Because both of them were Phlegmatics, they were fine with the drawn-out courtship and were willing to wait for what they knew was God’s best for them.

 The trouble for Phlegmatics comes in that they can appear disinterested or unenthusiastic to the more expressive Personalities.
 Generally, Phlegmatics have to be identified by process of elimination.
 While the other types are overtly something – loud, quiet, strong – the Phlegmatic notes a distinct lack of anything obvious.
 They are the chameleons of the Personality world, able to fit in with any crowd and assume any trait as needed for the given situation.
 If you’re ever not sure what type someone may be, or they seem to be ALL of the other three, they’re probably Phlegmatic.